-To enter the 2017 Pinnacle Awards, the majority of the program or tools used must have been carried out between January 1, 2016, and July 31, 2017.
+To enter the 2023 Pinnacle Awards, the majority of the entry-related work used must have been developed and implemented between January 1, 2022 and July 31, 2023.

 Choose the most appropriate category.
-A complete program or campaign may be entered in any of the Public Relations Programs categories.
-Individual components may also be entered in the Tools and Techniques categories.
+A complete program or campaign may be entered in any of the Campaigns categories.
+Individual components may also be entered in the Tactics categories.

 The judges will have the ability to reclassify an entry if they deem it appropriate.
 Pinnacle Awards Committee members will contact you before the awards ceremony to notify you of any category changes.

-The most important part of any entry is a two-page summary for Programs and the one-page summary for Tools and Techniques.
+The most important part of any entry is a two-page summary of your work.

-Please prepare one document in PDF or Word format with no more than 25 pages of materials.
-Video and other large files should be placed on a service such as YouTube or DropBox.
+Please prepare one document in PDF or Word format with the summary and no more than 15 pages of materials total.
+Video and other large files should be placed on a service such as YouTube or DropBox with links in the summary.
 Link to large websites.

-Public Relations Programs summaries (2 pages) must include a brief introduction to the project and each part of the Four Step Process:
+Campaigns and Tactics summaries must include a brief introduction to the project and each part of the Four Step Process in Public Relations:

 Supporting materials should back up the statements in the summary and be arranged by the same steps.
 Use headers in your document.